Azure/onboarding-guidance/windows/Module 0/L1-AzurePowershellSetup.md

 # Abstract

-During this module, you will be using PowerShell to connect to Azure and login to the Resource Manager can also be used to deploy an ARM template.
+During this module, you will be installing PowerShell on to your machine.

 # Learning objectives
 After completing the exercises in this module, you will be able to: